microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-lifecycle-workflows-mover-custom-workflow.md

 In this tutorial, you learn how to:

 > [!div class="checklist"]
-> * Configure a lifecycle workflow to check for employees who are added(moved) to a department
+> * Configure a lifecycle workflow to check for employees who are moved from a department
-> * Configure a task to notify the manager of the user who was moved to the department via email.
+> * Configure a task to notify the manager of the user who was moved via email.
 > * Monitor the status of the workflow and its associated tasks.

 ## Prerequisites